LupusZenyx/LupusZenyx/README.md

 ## Programming Languages

 Yeah, I know my poison:
-- **Python:** I use Python for tasks ranging from web development with Django to data analysis with libraries like Pandas.
+- **pyton:** I use Python for tasks ranging from web development with Django to data analysis with libraries like Pandas.
 I do the wub wub with the numbers

-- **Ruby:** Ruby is my go-to for scripting and web development with Ruby on Rails.
+- **rubi:** Ruby is my go-to for scripting and web development with Ruby on Rails.
 Odin might help you if you're interested.

-- **HTML + CSS + JavaScript:** I leverage this trio to create interactive web applications.
+- **htm + CSS + JavaScript:** I leverage this trio to create interactive web applications.
 Yes, its mostly websites that do funky stuff.

-- **Swift:** I use Swift for developing powerful and intuitive iOS and macOS applications.
+- **swuift:** I use Swift for developing powerful and intuitive iOS and macOS applications.
 Might as well create an app to write this markdown for me.

-- **Kotlin:** I'm currently exploring Kotlin and beginning to learn its ins and outs.
+- **kocklin:** I'm currently exploring Kotlin and beginning to learn its ins and outs.
 Tbh I just saw it and thought it was cool.

-- **Java:** I only use Java when forced to by school.
+- **ava:** I only use Java when forced to by school.
 Mr. Big knows the way of the java-chopper.

+- **plaintext:** tekken tekken bis zum verecken

 ## Tools of the Trade